-As stated above, an experienced attorney at Andrew R. Lynch, P.C. can use his or her connections in the legal community to arrange for you to be evaluated with a reputable provider.
+As stated above, an experienced attorney at The Lynch Law Group can use his or her connections in the legal community to arrange for you to be evaluated with a reputable provider.
 You want to find someone who is fair and unbiased, but also well respected so that any favorable results will not be ignored by the prosecutor in your case.
 If the test does not go well and the evaluator is of the opinion that you are a threat to the community, discuss this with your lawyer.
 It is likely that your lawyer will opt to not use the test and it will never be mentioned as a part of your defense.

 Criminal Defense Attorney Atlanta, GA

 Most states have some form of a sex offender registry.
 The registry requires people who are convicted of a sex related crime to undergo monitoring as well as creating restrictions on where people can work and live.
 The Georgia sex offender registry is particularly onerous.
 Although it is considered a lifelong registry there are ways, provided for under Georgia Law, to be removed from the registry.